verdaux/BookNotes/Phrases/Impressors 17.md

 - [ ] I'm like an 8 year old with a credit card
 - [ ] A good speech has a joke at the beginning a joke at the end.
 And as little time between them as possible.
 - [ ] Just rejoice that you're not one of those people.
+- [ ] Depends...
+Are you the kind who remembers names or do you break people's hearts?